Ailrk-sArchives/pogger/README.md

 __Bracket infix__: The readable sexp project uses [curly](curly) bracket to indicate the use of infix notation.
 No precedence support so the s expression structure is preserved.
 In progger both `{}` and `[]` will be used for infix bracket while `()` will be used for x expression brackets.

+__Colon bracket:__ A `:` can introduce a new layer of indentation from where it begins to the next unpaired right bracket.
+It can be used to make nested list more readable.

 __Currying__:
 I'll avoid the `neoteric expression ` because I want to support currying. so for function call like `{1 + }` will be a new function with type `Int -> Int` .
 Traditional lisp doesn't support currying by default.
 For scheme it's possible to achieve auto currying with macro like this
 ```scheme